-Last March, in conjunction with Avaya Stadium's opening, the San Jose Earthquakes and the U.S Geological Survey announced that a seismograph had been installed on-site to provide better characterization of how ground motion varies from one location to another during earthquakes.
+In March 2015, in conjunction with Avaya Stadium's opening, the San Jose Earthquakes and the U.S Geological Survey announced that a seismograph had been installed on-site to provide better characterization of how ground motion varies from one location to another during earthquakes.
 The seismograph, which is used to detect small natural quakes, is sensitive enough to record ground movement from raucous crowd activity at Earthquakes home games.

 After collaboration with USGS, the data from NetQuakes has finally been revealed.
-Below is the top-10 most seismic moments in Avaya Stadium history, measured by approximating the kinetic energy in the ground for a given 15-second period.
+Below is the top-10 most seismic moments at Quakes games in Avaya Stadium history, measured by approximating the kinetic energy in the ground for a given 15-second period.
 To put it in laymen’s terms, when the Quakes score and fans go ballistic, these are the 10 moments in the stadium’s short-but-sweet existence that caused the most ground movement.

-1. [0.9251] Sanna Nyassi tallies lone goal in 1-0 thriller against Vancouver; April 11, 2015
+2. Sanna Nyassi tallies lone goal in 1-0 thriller against Vancouver; April 11, 2015

-2. [0.9147] Simon Dawkins' goal lifts 9-man Quakes to 2-1 win against Toronto FC; July 16, 2016
+3. Simon Dawkins' goal lifts 9-man Quakes to 2-1 win against Toronto FC; July 16, 2016

 4. Chris Wondolowski's 90th minute tally against Seattle Sounders FC; April 8, 2017

 5. Danny Hoesen secures 3-2 U.S. Open Cup Win; July 10, 2017

 6. Jahmir Hyka scores in stoppage time against FC Dallas; April 14, 2017